Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Introduction

-To our knowledge, the computation of these invariants has been performed only in the case of the coupling of a spin and an oscillator, the so-called Jaynes\--Cummings system, so far \cite{PelVN}, in which some computations are already heavy (we should also mention that the computation of one of the invariants has been achieved in the case of the spherical pendulum \cite{Dul}, but the latter is not a semitoric system but rather a generalized semitoric system, see \cite{PelRatVu}).
+To our knowledge, the computation of these invariants has been performed only in the case of the coupling of a spin and an oscillator, the so-called Jaynes\--Cummings system, so far, in which case some computations are already heavy, in spite of the presences of nice symmetries.
+Part of this computation was performed in \cite{PelVN}, and this study was recently completed with the computation of the full Taylor series invariant and of the twisting-index invariant by Alonso, Dullin and Hohloch \cite{AloDulHoh}.
+We should also mention that the computation of one of the invariants has been achieved in the case of the spherical pendulum \cite{Dul}, but the latter is not a semitoric system but a generalized semitoric system, see \cite{PelRatVu}.

-Our first goal is to compute these invariants for the coupled angular momentum system, thus providing another example, the first one on a compact phase space; it turns out that it is a quite complicated task, since the system does not exhibit the same kind of symmetries as the spin-oscillator does.
+Our first goal is to completely prove that the system at hand is semitoric for some values of the parameter $t$.
+In addition, we also obtain a complete parameterization for the boundary of the image of the moment map for all $t$, which is quite remarkable.
+Our second goal is to compute the five symplectic invariants for the coupled angular momentum system, thus providing another example, the first one on a compact phase space; it turns out that it is a quite complicated task, since the system does not exhibit the same kind of symmetries as the spin-oscillator does.
+In the process of achieving these two goals, we try to give as many details as possible, so that this paper could serve as a starting point when one wants to compute the symplectic invariants for other semitoric systems.
+This choice sometimes leads to the presence of a lot of technical details, but we think that this is a necessary evil.

-Our second goal is to quantize this system and compute the associated joint spectrum, with the help of Berezin-Toeplitz operators; besides being interesting in itself, this also constitutes a good example for a future general study of the description of the joint spectrum of commuting self-adjoint Berezin-Toeplitz operators near a focus-focus value of the underlying integrable system, in the spirit of the work of V{\~u} Ng{\d{o}}c \cite{VN} on pseudodifferential operators on cotangent bundles.
+Our third goal is to quantize this system and compute the associated joint spectrum, with the help of Berezin-Toeplitz operators; besides being interesting in itself, this also constitutes a good example for a future general study of the description of the joint spectrum of commuting self-adjoint Berezin-Toeplitz operators near a focus-focus value of the underlying integrable system, in the spirit of the work of V{\~u} Ng{\d{o}}c \cite{VN} on pseudodifferential operators on cotangent bundles.
+This example can also give some insight on the spectral behaviour during the transition in which an elliptic-elliptic point becomes focus-focus.

-\paragraph{Acknowledgements} YLF was supported by the European Research Council Advanced Grant 338809.
-Part of this work was done during a visit of YLF to AP at University of California San Diego in April 2016, and he would like to thank the members of this university for their hospitality.
-AP is supported by NSF CAREER grant DMS-1518420.
-He also received support from Severo Ochoa Program at ICMAT in Spain.
-Part of this work was carried out at ICMAT and Universidad Complutense de Madrid.

-\section{Main results}
+\subsection{Main results}

 The paper emphasizes the interplay between the symplectic geometry of a classical integrable system and the spectral theory of the associated semiclassical integrable system.
 Our main results concern both the classical coupled angular momentum system and its quantum counterpart.